AnkitSharma-007/blogsite/README.md

 # Delete a blog post

 We will add the feature of deleting a blog.
-Add the following code in the blog service.
+Add the following code in the [`src/app/services/blog.service.ts`](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/blog.service.ts#L41-L44).

     deletePost(blogID: string) {
     	return  this.db.doc('blogs/' + blogID).delete();